-Getting started with DataStax Enterprise 5.1
+Get started with DataStax Enterprise (DSE) 5.1

 Secure

-DSE Advanced Security provides fine-grained user and access controls to keep applications data protected and compliant with regulatory standards like PCI, SOX, HIPAA, and the European Union’s General Data Protection Regulation (GDPR).
+DSE Advanced Security provides fine-grained role and access controls to keep applications data protected and compliant with regulatory standards like PCI, SOX, HIPAA, and the European Union’s General Data Protection Regulation (GDPR).
 Key topics include creating role, LDAP authentication, and configuring database permissions.

 Tune